 You have heard of Apple’s Siri or Google Assistant.
 You’ve probably also used one of them or both at one point in your life.
 Both are great examples of conversational AI chatbots or virtual assistants.
 Both assistants can engage in what is so similar to human conversation.
 They perform many tasks like scheduling appointments, setting alarm clocks, making calls for you when you’re driving, and sending texts.

 Other examples of chatbots are those found on Facebook Messenger or WhatsApp.
 You can check a restaurant’s menu or place an order through them.
 Some of them are designed to answer queries by searching for answers from a business knowledge database.

 You can also find floating chatbots on website pages, and those chatbots help visitors navigate the website.
 Online stores can guide visitors to find their favorite products and guide them to similar products they might be interested in.

 The word chatbot gives the impression that AI-powered chatbots only engage in a human-like conversation to answer users’ questions.

-While engaging in conversation with users is an integral part of chatbot technology, AI-powered chatbots can also gather information like emails phone numbers from users, integrate with different services like CRM, and offer insights and recommendations based on the data collected to help businesses with lead generation and conversion rate.
+While engaging in conversation with users is an integral part of chatbot technology, AI-powered chatbots can also gather information like email, and phone numbers from users, integrate with different services like CRM and offer insights and recommendations based on the data collected to help businesses with lead generation and conversion rate.
 A great example of this is IBM Watson Assistant.